The Foundation Pit: Philosophical aspects of the story

-The story is replete with the philosophical vocabulary of an existential nature and has the character of a parable, where the protagonist is engaged in a painful search for the meaning of life, which also acts as truth, Happiness, and "the general plan of life."
+The story is replete with the philosophical vocabulary of an existential nature and has the character of a parable, where the protagonist is engaged in a painful search for the meaning of life, which also acts as truth, happiness, and "the general plan of life."
 Lack of meaning in life leads to a feeling of boredom, a drop in the "pace of work", dismissal and loss of livelihood.
 The story contains an allusion to Decartes' famous expression Cogito ergo sum when Voshchev says that he does not exist, but only thinks.
-Every now and then he finds himself in Philosophy of space and time among the universal sad, patient, and unrequited Existence "without the surplus of life."

 The artisans of the artel building the pit have the meaning of life, but they are emaciated and sullen.
 The solemn marching music of the brass band conveys "jubilant foreboding" and joy, but it is devoid of thought.
 Thus, the dichotomy of the meaning of life and joy is revealed.

-One of the heroes of the Pit (Kozlov) generally doubts the need for happiness, declaring that from him "only Shame", while sadness implies involvement in the whole world.
+One of the heroes of the Pit (Kozlov) generally doubts the need for happiness, declaring that from him "only shame", while sadness implies involvement in the whole world.
 Another hero (Safronov) suspects that truth is a class enemy.
 The kolkhoz activist considers the truth unimportant, since "the proletariat is supposed to move."

 Of ethical attitudes, selflessness and enthusiasm are valued, and negligence and backwardness are censured.